thedev-me/register/README.md

 Use the following structure for your JSON file.

 > [!IMPORTANT]
 > Only keep the records you need, and change the values.
-For most people that will be A or CNAME records.
+For most people, that will be A or CNAME records.
 MX and TXT records are used for emails and ownership verification.
 [Learn more about DNS records.](https://www.cloudflare.com/learning/dns/dns-records/)

+> [!IMPORTANT]
+> Ensure your JSON file is valid with NO trailing commas.
+You can easily check the format validity [here](https://jsonlint.com).

 ```json
 {